Cure Oven Inspection Report

 “Over years of use, oven performance and operation can be negatively affected by many factors,” Ray says.
 “Items such as poor maintenance change in product mix, change line speed and oven function can contribute to various issues.”

-That’s why Products Finishing magazine decided to tag along with Ray as he crawled his way through a 29-year-old e-coat cure oven to show specific examples on how to improve the its performance.
+That’s why Products Finishing magazine decided to tag along with Ray as he crawled his way through a 29-year-old e-coat cure oven to show specific examples on how to improve its performance.
 He filed the following report for his customer, but others may get an idea on how keeping cure ovens in top shape can some money in the long run.

 The E-Coat cure oven was originally installed and placed into production during the second half of 1981 to cure PPG Cathodic E-Coat paint applied to automotive components.
 In addition to the oven’s current condition, we analyzed the oven’s current conveyor speed rate, the product throughput, exhaust rate, operating temperature and theoretical heat loads to determine if improvements can be implemented that will increase efficiency and/or oven throughput.